gaurav-arya/StochasticAD.jl/docs/src/tutorials/random_walk.md

 end
 @show stds_triple
 ```
-For comparison with other unbiased estimators, we also compute `stds_score` and `stds_score_baseline` for
+For comparison with other unbiased estimators, we also compute `stds_score` and `stds_score_baseline` for the
 [score function gradient estimator](https://arxiv.org/pdf/1906.10652.pdf), both without and with a variance-reducing batch-average control variate (CV).
 (For details, see [`core.jl`](https://github.com/gaurav-arya/StochasticAD.jl/blob/main/tutorials/random_walk/core.jl) and [`compare_score.jl`](https://github.com/gaurav-arya/StochasticAD.jl/blob/main/random_walk/compare_score.jl).)
-We can now graph the standard deviation of each estimator versus $n$, observing lower variance in the unbiased estimate produced by stochastic triples:
+We can now graph the standard deviation of each estimator versus $n$, observing lower variance in the unbiased derivative estimate produced by stochastic triples:

 ```@raw html
 <img src="../images/compare_score.png" width="50%"/>